Chart Color Schemes

 Griffith faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 18.8%, significantly lower than the NSW average of 32.2%.
-Bachelor degrees are most common at 13.7%, followed by postgraduate qualifications (3.6%) and graduate diplomas (1.5%).
-Vocational credentials are prevalent, with 33.8% of residents aged 15+ holding them, including advanced diplomas (8.5%) and certificates (25.3%).
-Educational participation is high, with 29.0% of residents currently enrolled in formal education, including primary (10.9%), secondary (8.2%), and tertiary (2.6%) levels.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 13.7%, followed by postgraduate qualifications (3.6%) and graduate diplomas (1.5%).
+Vocational credentials are prominent, with 33.8% of residents aged 15+ holding them - advanced diplomas at 8.5% and certificates at 25.3%.

-Educational participation is notably high, with 29.0% of residents currently enrolled in formal education.
+Educational participation is high, with 29.0% of residents currently enrolled in formal education.
 This includes 10.9% in primary education, 8.2% in secondary education, and 2.6% pursuing tertiary education.

 Frequently Asked Questions - Education